TrainWeb.org Facebook Page

 Map: DC 10 E 13 Topographic Maps

 The same markerless situation exists at I and 5th Streets NE.
 This had been mile 38.
-From here the original route curved southwest (left) as it made its way about a mile into the distance to the B&O's station at New Jersey Avenue and C Street.
+From here the original route curved southwest (left) as it made its way about a mile into the distance to B&O's station at New Jersey Avenue and C Street.

-Before that station opened in 1851, the B&O had only a small station it converted from a boardinghouse at Pennsylvania Avenue and 2nd Street NW (presently near the Capitol Reflecting Pool).
+Before that station opened in 1851, B&O had only a small station it converted from a boardinghouse at Pennsylvania Avenue and 2nd Street NW (presently near the Capitol Reflecting Pool).
 All traces of both stations are long gone.

 Custom CPL